 High heat kills dangerous germs, so food that is cooked thoroughly and served hot is usually safe.
 Food that has been cooked and allowed to cool to warm or room temperatures, like at a buffet, could become contaminated.
 Make sure animal products like meat, fish, and eggs, are cooked all the way through.
 Though sanitation techniques may be more adequate and enforced in developed countries, consuming raw or undercooked foods in any destination can send you on a one-way ticket to the nearest restroom.

 Packaged, Dry, or Preserved Food

-Most germs that will get you sick require moisture and oxygen to live, so dry food, such as nuts, bread, and potato chips, are generally safe.
-Additionally, food stored in factory-sealed containers is considered safe is the seal is still
+Most germs that will get you sick require moisture and oxygen to live.
+The means dry food, such as nuts, bread, and potato chips, are generally safe.
+Additionally, food stored in factory-sealed containers is considered safe if the seal is intact.

 Raw Food and Fresh Fruits or Vegetables